-Their vision is for the religion of LGBTQIA+ people to be accepted within the queer community and within the religious one.
+Their vision is for the religious beliefs of LGBTQIA+ people to be accepted within the queer community, and for the queer community to be welcome within the religious one.
 They hope that LGBTQIA+ people will be fully included within church traditions and communities.
 Until then, they offer a safe sacred space for those who need it.

 If you have any questions or for more information you can contact them via the contact form on their website.

 Silver Rainbows is an initiative, set up by the community charity Body Positive, which is aimed specifically at LGBT+ people who are over fifty.
 They recognise that because the history they carry with them is one of trauma, persecution, and prejudice, both institutionalised from the people that were supposed to be helping them (such as doctors, nurses, and the police) and rejection from their families, that they can often be untrusting of the services available to them.
 They also know that the mainstream LGBT+ scene isn’t always as accepting to an older crowd and that can cause difficulty for those looking to find and form lasting friendships and a social life.

 Silver Rainbows is open to all LGBT+ people over 50 and acknowledges those that have been out for a long time and those who are just now discovering their sexuality.
 They offer various activities, meet-ups, and social gatherings including karaoke, walking groups, and much more.

 For more information call 01270 653150 or email firstname.lastname@example.org